 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Most of the accidents are falls that happen when the child stands in the chair.
-The falls result predominantly in head, neck and facial injuries, including bruises, cuts or concussions.
+Most of the accidents are falls that happen when the child stands in the chair and result in head, neck and facial injuries, including bruises, cuts or concussions.

 The best way to keep your child safe is to use the three- or five-point harness system that comes with the chair.
-Also, be sure to follow these safety tips:
+Dr. Shafran recommends the following safety tips:

-- Make sure that the crotch strap is well secured so that your child sits snugly and is not wriggling around in the chair.
+- Make sure that the crotch strap is well secured so that your child sits snugly and is not wiggling around in the chair.

 - Establish a routine of using the high chair only for meals.
 Do not let it be used for playtime.